scott2b/django-multimail/README.rst

  * Auto-deletion of unverified email addresses when a user is administratively deactivated.

+DJANGO COMPATIBILITY NOTE

+Multimail was originally designed for Django 1.3 to use Django's messaging framework.
+Deprecation of the user.message_set in Django 1.4+ requires that multimail's USE_MESSAGES setting be set to False in order to work with those versions of Django.
+Consideration is being made for updated compatibility with the messaging framework for Django 1.4+.

 QUICKSTART

 If you already have email sending configured, Sites configured, and are